NikkyAmresh/PexelPy/Readme.md

 ----
 ## What is PexelPy?
-> With help of **PexelPy** you can download a large number of images within one command
+> With help of **PexelPy** you can download a large number of images within a single command

 ----